Roksena1/Spotify-Project/README.md

 # Spotify-Project
 ## Project Description
 Spotify is a leading music streaming service that provides millions of tracks to users worldwide.
-The company operates with two models: a free model and premium model, offering both ad-supported and premium subscription services.
+The company operates with two models: a free model and a premium model, offering both ad-supported and premium subscription services.
 ## Used Tools (Google Spreadsheet, Tableau)
 ## The Goal
 To provide a comprehensive solution that enables Spotify’s leadership to make informed decisions on revenue growth, user engagement, and cost optimization.